Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 ### Defender for DevOps Dashboard

-As mentioned before MSDO closely integrates with **Microsoft Defender for Cloud** and has its own dashboard **Defender or DevOps** to review and get security insights into the code.
+As mentioned MSDO closely integrates with **Microsoft Defender for Cloud** and has its own dashboard **Defender or DevOps** to review and get security insights into the code.

 In the Azure portal navigate to **Microsoft Defender for Cloud**, select the **DevOps Security** pane and then click on the GitHub connector: